Nyagah-Tech/newsHighlights/README.md

 ## Technologies Used
 The language used to develop this application is the HTML,CSS,BOOTSTRAP,FLASK,PYTHON
 ## Support and contact details
- kindly reach out our support team @dannyagah13@gmail.com for any technical problem or any idea we can implementresult you need.
+ kindly reach out our support team at Allnew@gmail.com for any technical problem or any idea we can implementresult you need.
 ## BDD(Behaviour Driven Development)
+ the user is expected to choose the favourite
 ### License

 Copyright (c)2019